cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

   - Npk: The length in bytes of an encoded public key for this KEM

 * A Key Derivation Function (KDF):
-  - Extract(salt, IKM): Extract a pseudorandom key of fixed length from input keying material `IKM` and an optional byte string `salt`
+  - Extract(salt, IKM): Extract a pseudorandom key of fixed length `Nh` from input keying material `IKM` and an optional byte string `salt`
   - Expand(PRK, info, L): Expand a pseudorandom key `PRK` using